 In 1822 Chauncey Jerome set up shop in Bristol.
 There he invented the Bronze Looking Glass clock, a tall shelf clock with bronze-looking pillars and stenciling that cost $1 less to make and sold for $2 more.

-Eventually, he was outselling everyone in Connecticut.
+Eventually, he outsold every clockmaker in Connecticut.
 An eight-day clock with a brass movement rather than wood had put the company on the map.
 Jerome had figured out how to stamp out metal parts from sheet brass.

 By 1842 he decided to sell his clocks in England.
-American clocks hadn’t sold well overseas because their wooden movements warped when they were shipped across the Atlantic.
+American clocks hadn’t sold well overseas because their wooden movements warped during shipping across the sea.
 Jerome sent a shipment of one-day clocks to England with two salesmen, who couldn’t persuade anyone to buy the clocks.
 Finally they prevailed on a storekeeper to take two.
 The next day, they were gone.
 The merchant grudgingly agreed to take four more.
 They too were gone in a day.
 He ordered 12, then 200, and Chauncey Jerome was in the export business.

 As late as the 1940s, an English traveler remarked, “In Kentucky, in Indiana, in Illinois, in Missouri, and here in every dell in Arkansas, and in cabins where there was not a chair to sit on, there was sure to be a Connecticut clock.”

 In 1844 he opened a factory in New Haven, where he intended to make clock cases.
 On April 23, 1845, two boys playing with matches behind one of his Bristol factories set it on fire.
-Seven or eight of his buildings and all of his clockmaking machinery was destroyed.
+The fire destroyed seven or eight of his buildings and all of his clockmaking machinery.
 The insurance only covered a small part of his loss.
 So he moved his operations to New Haven, and merged with Benedict & Burnham and became known as the New Haven Clock Co.

 By 1850, the company was selling hundreds of thousands of clocks every year.
 Those were heady days for the clockmaker: He was elected mayor of New Haven in 1854.
 Things went downhill rapidly from there.